30 Worst First Foods for Baby: Which Foods Are Unsafe and Should Be Avoided

 10. Raw Vegetables

-You are probably wondering, why are raw vegetables on the list of worst foods to give your infant?
-The reason that raw vegetables are listed is that they are a choking hazard.
-Raw vegetables are often very hard, which is tough for your little one to chew.
+You’re probably wondering why raw vegetables are on the list of worst foods to give your infant!
+The reason is that they’re a choking hazard.16,17 Raw vegetables are often very hard, which is tough for your little one to chew.
 Make sure you steam, soften, or purée your vegetables before giving them to your baby.

 You may have spent the summer growing and canning different vegetables to enjoy.
-Although the home-canned items likely taste amazing, you should not share these with your newborn.
-Similar to honey, home-canned vegetables and fruits can result in infant botulism.
+Although the home-canned items likely taste amazing, you shouldn’t share these with your newborn.
+Similar to honey, home-canned vegetables and fruits can result in infant botulism.14

 12. Soda

-Soda is high in sugar, but it is also high in caffeine, making it a terrible choice for your baby!
+Soda is high in sugar, but it’s also high in caffeine, making it a terrible choice for your baby!3,7

 13. Marshmallows